 A2: Los Gatos Meadows is owned and maintained by Front Porch Communities and Services (Front Porch), a non-profit provider of housing and services for older adults headquartered in Glendale, California.
 Previously, Los Gatos Meadows was owned and operated by Covia, another California-based non-profit provider of senior living housing and services.
-Covia affiliated with Front Porch in 2021.
+Covia merged with Front Porch in 2021.

 Q3: Why is Los Gatos Meadows not currently operating as a senior community?
-A3: In early 2019, after completion of a rigorous facilities assessment, Covia (now Front Porch) concluded that continuing operations of the 48-year-old Los Gatos Meadows facility presented too great a safety risk to its residents and employees, due to possible wildfires and other concerns.
+A3: In early 2019, after completion of a rigorous facilities assessment, Covia (now Front Porch) concluded that continuing operations of the 48-year-old Los Gatos Meadows facility presented too great a safety risk to its residents and employees, due to unsafe building conditions, site circulation and access limitations and other concerns.
 Working closely with all Los Gatos Meadows residents, their families, our employees, neighbors, and the Town of Los Gatos ensured a thoughtful and smooth closing on Sept.
 30, 2019.